-Dr. Stockdale is active in both the ABA’s Antitrust Section, where he is the Vice Chair of the Economics Committee, and the Federal Communications Bar Association, where he is co-chair of the Transactional Practice Committee.
+Dr. Stockdale is active in both the ABA’s Antitrust Section, where he is the Chair of the Economics Committee, and the Federal Communications Bar Association, where he is a co-chair of the Transactional Practice Committee.

 JD, Yale University